The main thing is to keep the main thing the main thing! ~ Steven Covey

-How can we make sure that it stays at the top of your focus when there’s so many distractions?
+How can we ensure that it stays at the top of our focus when there are so many distractions?

-When is crisis mode, you lose the ability to know what really matters.
+When in crisis mode, you lose the ability to know what really matters.

 It’s the difference between being busy and being effective.
 But now let’s talk about focus.
 Even when things are crazy.

 Multitasking is a myth.
 That’s just not how the brain works.
 The brain can, at best, move from task to task fairly quickly, but it still can only work on one thing at a time.

 The problem here is that when the brain is constantly shifting, it is never fully focusing.
 So even with the important stuff, we’re only partially engaged mentally.